-The walking track to Mount Hay is a short but somewhat steep hike to the summit of a recognisable mountain peak in an isolated part of the Blue Mountains.
+The walking track to Mount Hay is a short and mildly steep hike to the summit of a recognisable mountain peak in an isolated part of the Blue Mountains.

-You can get there by driving to the end of Mount Hay Road, a challenging unsealed road that can be considered an adventure in its own right.
+You can get there by driving to the end of Mount Hay Road, an adventurous unsealed road that can be a bit of a challenge in its own right.

-Nearby Butterbox Point is a must-visit too, which offers stunning views of the Grose Valley and the surrounding cliff walls.
-Read on to find out more!
+Nearby Butterbox Point is a must-visit too, as it offers stunning views of the Grose Valley and the surrounding cliff walls.

 How to Get There